How to talk with youth about gun violence

 After the chat

 - If a child or teen mentions that there are unsecured firearms in their home, start a conversation with their parents about how securing their guns can help keep their child safe.
-Use this guide to get started.
+Use the guide below to get started.

 Tips for having productive conversations